Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: PIR Scheme Construction and proof for

-} This construction achieves perfect PIR, since the only information any node $i$ knows about $f$ is through the query matrix $Q_i$, which is random and independent of $f$.
+The added $1$s in certain positions of the query matrix are due to the addition of the matrix $E_{1,l}$.
+This construction achieves perfect privacy, since the only information any node $l$ knows about $f$ is through the query matrix $Q_l$, which is random and independent of $f$.
 Next, we want to illustrate how the user can decode the file symbols.
-Each node sends back the length $2$ vector, ${\bf{r}}_i=(r_{i1},r_{i2}) = Q_i {\bf{w}}_i, i=1,\dots,5$, to the user.
+Each node $l$ sends back the length $2$ vector, ${\bf{r}}_l=(r_{l1},r_{l2}) = Q_l {\bf{w}}_l, l=1,\dots,5$, to the user.
+Recall that ${\bf{w}}_l$ is the data stored on node $l$.
 Consider the sub-responses of the $5$ nodes to the first sub-query.
 They form the following linear system:

-where $I_l={\bf{u}}_1{\bf{w}}_l, l=1,2$, and ${\bf{u}}_1$ is the first row of $U$.
+where $I_l={\bf{u}}^T_1{\bf{w}}_l, l=1,2$, and ${\bf{u}}^T_1$ is the first row of $U$.

 The user can first decode $I_1$ and $I_2$ from \eqref{eq:8} and \eqref{eq:11}.
 Then, canceling out the values of $I_1$ and $I_2$ from the remaining equations, the user can solve for $ x^1_{11}, x^1_{12}$ and $ x^1_{22}$.
 Similarly, the user can obtain $ x^1_{21}, x^1_{13}$ and $ x^1_{23}$ from the sub-responses to the second sub-query.
 This PIR scheme downloads $2$ symbols from each server.
 Therefore, it has a $cPoP=\frac{10}{6} = \frac{5}{3}$, which matches the bound in Theorem~\ref{th:main}. \end{example}